ademirsoy/currency-converter/Readme.md

 ### External Provider Health
 - External providers periodically update their APIs and eventually stop supporting old versions.
-  For instance Exchange Rate API returns a field time_eol that shows expected time of depreciation.
+  For instance Exchange Rate API returns a field named `time_eol` that shows expected time of depreciation.
   This should create an alert in this application and necessary changes should be implemented urgently.
 - Depending on the subscription to external providers, supported currencies are limited.
   For instance Currency Layer API only supports USD currency in the free plan.